HassanMunene/MYSQL/README.md

 # INTRO

-First of all I would like to thank [**@programmingwithmosh**](https://www.youtube.com/c/programmingwithmosh) because I have used his course on Youtube on MySQL to train myself.
+First of all I would like to thank [**@programmingwithmosh**](https://www.youtube.com/c/programmingwithmosh) because I have used his course on Youtube channel about MySQL to train myself.
 I have created this repository so that I can keep track of my progress on mastering databases.
 To watch his tutorial [CLICK HERE](https://www.youtube.com/watch?v=7S_tz1z_5bA&t=5448s)

 ## STARTING